Michaela Moscouw: Life and work

 Michaela Moscouw attended an arts and crafts school and trained at Höhere Graphische Bundes-Lehr- und Versuchsanstalt from 1976 to 1981.
 She first worked as a freelance graphic designer, co-founded Fotogalerie Wien in 1983 and developed her own artistic work in an autodidactic manner while being involved in the gallery's activities.
 She lives distanced from the art scene on the outskirts of Vienna.

 Maria Venzl, curator of the comprehensive exhibition “Present Absent” 2023 in Linz, divides Moscouw's artistic development into four distinct phases.
 An abstract, graphic early work, which was completely destroyed by the artist in the early 1980s.
 Moscouw then turned to the camera and her early photographic work, in which she staged her own body in interior shots inspired by Viennese Actionism.
 In the mid-1990s, her work left the interior settings and her photographic stagings now took place in public space.
 Moscouw always goes to the shooting location by bicycle, already dressed in the ‘outfit’, the clothing in which she will appear in the picture - this is already part of her artistic creative process.
 In the 2000s, she switched to color photography and her stagings took on an increasingly cinematic character.
 Photo historian Carl Aigner locates Michaela Moscouw as a late (1980s) but typical representative of the Austrian movement of Auteur Photography.
 He says about her early work: “Moscouw deals with the phantasms of the obscene that are inscribed in the autobiographical body.”

-The question of self-presentation is a continuous theme for Moscouw, her “drive to constantly produce images was always quite obviously the search for her own self” (Maria Venzl).
-She uses using the camera's self-timer almost obsessively, up to 40 times in a row she goes behind the camera, releases the shutter, re-enters the picture and assumes the pose to be photographed in again and again.
+The question of self-presentation is a continuous theme for Moscouw; her “drive to constantly produce images was always quite obviously the search for her own self” (Maria Venzl).
+She uses the camera's self-timer frequently, up to 40 times in a row for self portraits.